 Preamble: Current Intramural Handbook rules allow for review of incidents by a Review Board composed of peers and technical personnel.
 All appeal cases are considered by the Review Board.
-Incidents and/or individual cumulative behaviour which indicated discipline action affecting more than one program are referred to the Council of Athletics and Recreation.

 At each step of the above procedure actions are being taken to attempt to ensure notification of the individual team in question of the process and results of disciplinary or other committee action decisions (Appendix A, B).
-The individual/team representative has the right to appear at review boards and Intramural Committees where appeals are operable.
+The individual/team representative has the right to appear at review 28 boards and Intramural Committees where appeals are operable.
 Game officials/supervisors are also requested to be in attendance and/or submit written reports.